Skip to navigation Skip to content

 Note: if the customer has recently provided a copy of their child's Immunisation history statement to Centrelink, check Document Tools.

-Advise the customer that the status, listed at the top of the child's Immunisation history statement, clearly indicates the immunisation status on the date the statement was generated.
+Tell the customer the status, listed at the top of the child's Immunisation history statement, clearly indicates the immunisation status on the date the statement was generated.
 Outstanding vaccines are also listed at the bottom of the statement.

-If the Immunisation history statement shows that the child is:
+Ask the customer about what the Immunisation history statement shows.
+If the child is:

-Immunisation history statement displays the child is not up to date + Read more ...
+Immunisation history statement shows the child is not up to date + Read more ...

 Tell the customer to speak with their vaccination provider.
 If there is information missing from their child's immunisation history statement, their vaccination provider will be able to send this information to the AIR.